hareko/js-merge-xml/README.md

 NodeJS
 ------
-The browser window objects' (*DOMParser, XPathEvaluator, XMLSerializer*) functionality is implemented by the *xpath, xmldom* modules.
+The browser window objects' (*DOMParser, XPathEvaluator, XMLSerializer*) functionality is implemented by the *xpath, xmldom* modules as node global objects.
 The sample requires also the *formidable* module.

 Install the modules by starting **NPM** from the directory where you have downloaded the package files: